2010 Japanese Grand Prix: Race

-The 53-lap, 307.471 km race started at 15:00 local time.
-The weather conditions at the Grand Prix's start were sunny, with the ambient temperature between 25 and 27 C and the track temperature from 32 to 36 C; weather forecasts suggested no rainfall during the event.
+The 53-lap, 307.471 km race started at 15:00 local time, attended by 190,000 spectators.
+The weather conditions at the start were sunny, with the ambient temperature between 25 and 27 C and the track temperature from 32 to 36 C; weather forecasts suggested no rainfall during the event.
 A total of 24 drivers were due to take the start but di Grassi, on his formation lap, went wide off the track onto the artificial grass at the exit of 130R corner, possibly due to him driving onto some moisture on the outside kerb.
 The resulting impact against the tyre barrier destroyed his car.
 Di Grassi was unhurt but he did not start and his car was removed from the circuit by crane and marshals cleared the crash scene.
 Every driver in the top ten, except for Button, began on the soft compound tyre.
 Amateur footage observed Vettel almost jumping the start before the event commenced.

 When the five red lights went out to begin the Grand Prix, Vettel made a brisk getaway to maintain the lead into the first corner.
 Behind him, Kubica overtook Webber for second, but he could not challenge Vettel for first into the first turn.
 Two separate accidents occurring further down the order promoted the safety car's deployment.
 Petrov made a brisk start but came across the front of Hülkenberg and collided with the corner of the latter's car while trying to pass him.
 Petrov speared left into the outside barriers on the main straight and crashed as Hülkenberg retired with damaged front suspension.
 Massa was given less room trying to pass the slow-starting Rosberg and had to drive onto the grass on the track's inside.
 This caused him to lose control of his car and hit the side of Liuzzi's vehicle.
 Liuzzi and Massa were unhurt.
 During the safety car period, Rosberg, Trulli, Glock and Senna made pit stops for the hard compound tyres.
 Drivers on the soft tyres had an advantage since the safety car's slower speed meant the tyres would have longer optimal performance.
 On the third lap, Kubica retired when his right-rear wheel detached into the hairpin due to insufficient torque on the wheel nut loosened by incorrect wheel gun settings.